The Most Significant Game Of The Year

 Fresno State 17 – San Jose State 19

 It was a beautiful day for rugby and both teams were at the pitch early.
 The game started off a few minutes late due to this pelican forgetting he did not put his boots in his bag.
 Yeah, it happens.

 At kick off Fresno State received the ball and kept it through numerous phases until knocking it on in the fifth minute.
 It was obvious that the teams were evenly matched and great tackling and hard hitting were in order.
 Fresno controlled the ball early, resulting in a converted try in the 7th minute, but San Jose State responded very quickly with a converted try of their own less than two minutes later.
 Each team added on more unconverted try each in the first half, San Jose in the 16th minute and Fresno in the 24th.
 Halftime Score: Fresno State 12 – San Jose State 12.

-half was just as close.
+The second half was just as close.
 In the scrums, the ball would literally be won, lost and then won again on each other’s put ins.
 In the line outs, each team stole the others throw as much as they won their own.
 It was a really even game.